 What Is the Golden Ratio Used For?

 When used by feng shui practitioners, the Golden Ratio balances the yin and yang in a space.
 This is accomplished by placing certain objects in specific areas of your home or office.
-The purpose of these objects is to restore balance to the elements of your home and promote free flowing chi.
+The purpose of these objects is to restore balance to the elements of your home and promote free-flowing chi.
 The objects that a feng shui practitioner introduces into a living or working environment can include things made from natural elements as well as manmade objects fashioned into specific representations of feng shui symbols.
-Many different types of objects can be used including:
+Different types of objects can be used including:

 - Flower pots

 - Wind chimes

 When an architect designs a building following the principles of feng shui, she utilizes the elements of the Golden Ratio to achieve balance, harmony, and symmetry.
 The architectural elements could include the use of:

 Throughout history, the Golden Ratio has played a very important role in the creation of art, sculpture, monuments and the architectural designs of various buildings.
 Examples of the Golden Ratio can be found in the Arts.